tensorflow/docs/site/en/install/source.md

 The above `docker run` command starts a shell in the `/tensorflow` directory—the root of the source tree.
-It mounts the host's current directory in the container's `/mnt` directory, and passes the host user's information to the container through an environmental variable (used to set permissions).
+It mounts the host's current directory in the container's `/mnt` directory, and passes the host user's information to the container through an environmental variable (used to set permissions—Docker can make this tricky).

-To build a host copy of TensorFlow within a container, mount the host source tree at the container's `/tensorflow` directory:
+Alternatively, to build a host copy of TensorFlow within a container, mount the host source tree at the container's `/tensorflow` directory:

 <pre class="devsite-terminal devsite-click-to-copy prettyprint lang-bsh">
 docker run -it -w /tensorflow -v <var>/path/to/tensorflow</var>:/tensorflow -v $PWD:/mnt \
     -e HOST_PERMS="$(id -u):$(id -g)" tensorflow/tensorflow:<var>nightly-devel</var> bash
 </pre>

-Then, within the container's virtual environment, build the TensorFlow package:
+With the source tree set up, build the TensorFlow package within the container's virtual environment:

 1. Configure the build—this prompts the user to answer build configuration questions.
 2. Build the tool used to create the *pip* package.